Inspired by: How To Make Butter Chicken At Home

 1+ teaspoon garam masala powder

-1 tablespoon red chili powder (or less for not too hot)
+1 teaspoon red chili powder (or more for hot)

 S + P

 a few pinches dried fenugreek if available

 First marinate the chicken in a mix of the first 4 elements for at least 1 h.

 Then brown the chicken in a little oil (no need to cook it through), reserve.